daniellmb/AQUA/README.md

 ### Debugging

-Unit tests can be run from the commandline with `gulp {id}-unit` or in your favorite browser.
+Unit tests can be run from the commandline with `gulp aqa-unit` or in your favorite browser.
 Debugging can be done by setting break points in the source code, using	`console.log` and `debugger;` statements.